GalMunGral/replay/README.md

   ];
 ```

-Finally, some real sample code:
+Finally, some sample code from the demo project:
 ```js
 import IconButton from "./IconButton";
 import Space from "./Space";